migsc/cmdeagle/docs/README.md

 Where `<YOUR_CLI_NAME>` is the name of the executable file you want to build.
 By default, the binary will be named after the directory you run the command from.

-You can change this later in the `.cmd.yaml` file ofr your new CLI project.
+You can change this later in the `.cmd.yaml` file for your new CLI project.

 ### 3) Build the CLI: